AroosaIjaz/AroosaIjaz.github.io/_portfolio/lahore.md

 Date: 30-04-2023

 You can not choose where you are born.
-Growing up in Lahore in a sunni muslim family of the [chisti order](https://en.wikipedia.org/wiki/Chishti_Order) is an unrepraceble experience that forms the foundation of who I am. am extremely greatful for it.
+Growing up in Lahore in a sunni muslim family of the [chisti order](https://en.wikipedia.org/wiki/Chishti_Order) is an unrepraceble experience that forms the foundation of who I am.

+I am extremely greatful for it.
 Yes, there are countless challenges at every step when you are born a woman in Pakistan.
 However, I do love the soul of the Punjabi culture I grew up in and want to share a bit about it here.

 Starting in the twelfth century, maybe with the formation of the [Delhi Sultanate](https://en.wikipedia.org/wiki/Delhi_Sultanate), teachings of Persian Islam and (Sufism)[https://en.wikipedia.org/wiki/Sufism] mixed with the Indian subcontinent life to create a uniquely beautiful culture of expression, contemplation, wandering dervishes, spirituality and love.